 How do you know if your relationship with your cat has crossed over into an unhealthy obsession?

-If caring for your cat has heavily interfered with everyday aspects of your life, you may be obsessed, according to Debra Rothschild, clinical psychologist…Continue
+If caring for your cat has heavily interfered with everyday aspects of your life, you may be obsessed, according to Debra Rothschild, clinical psychologist and addictions expert.

 By Jeanine Byers Hoag

 If you were born during one of the date ranges listed below, you are part of the butterfly clan.